ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 **Returns**

-`DATA`, integer of the current chain id.
+`chainId`, hexadecimal value as a string representing the integer of the current chain id.

 **Example**